MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 - WDK
 - Download
 - drivers
-ms.date: 09/15/2024
+ms.date: 10/10/2024
 ---

 # Download the Windows Driver Kit (WDK)

 The WDK is used to develop, test, and deploy drivers for Windows.
-The most recent public release is WDK 10.0.26100.1591 (released September 18, 2024).
+The most recent public release is WDK 10.0.26100.1882 (released October 14, 2024).

 - You can install and run this WDK on Windows 7 and later.